How Many Saas Companies Are There: 2023 SaaS Industry Overview

 Although one might think that it is just a simple online survey tool, SurveyMonkey has a way bigger share in the cake.
-The total revenue of SurveyMonkey in 2020 is $101 million.
-It shows an increase of 20% the previous year.
+The total revenue of SurveyMonkey in 2020 was $101 million.
+It shows an increase of 20% from the previous year.
 As research and feedback lay more on online tools, SurveyMonkey will show more profit.

 Regional SaaS Stats